The small black hole illusion: Abstract

 \section{Abstract}

 Small black holes in string theory are characterized by a classically singular horizon with vanishing Bekenstein-Hawking entropy.
 It has been argued that higher-curvature corrections resolve the horizon and that the associated Wald entropy is in agreement with the microscopic degeneracy.
-In this note we study the heterotic small black hole and question this result, which we claim is caused by a misidentification of the fundamental constituents of the system studied when higher-curvature interactions are present.
-In particular, we argue that the resolution of the heterotic small black hole reported in the literature involves the introduction of solitonic 5-branes, whose asymptotic charge vanishes due to a screening effect induced by the higher-derivative interactions.
+In this note we study the heterotic two-charge small black hole and question this result, which we claim is caused by a misidentification of the fundamental constituents of the system studied when higher-curvature interactions are present.
+On the one hand, we show that quadratic curvature corrections do not solve the singular horizon of small black holes.
+On the other, we argue that the resolution of the heterotic small black hole reported in the literature involves the introduction of solitonic 5-branes, whose asymptotic charge vanishes due to a screening effect induced by the higher-curvature interactions, and a Kaluza-Klein monopole, whose charge remains unscreened.

-Consider a fundamental heterotic string carrying winding number $w$ and momentum $n$ along a circle $\mathbb S^1$ \cite{Dabholkar:1989jt, Dabholkar:1990yf}, which forms part of the compact space $\mathbb{T}^4 \times \mathbb{S}^1 \times \hat{\mathbb{S}}^1$.
+Consider a fundamental heterotic string carrying winding number $w$ and momentum $n$ charges along a circle $\mathbb S^1$ \cite{Dabholkar:1989jt, Dabholkar:1990yf}, which forms part of the compact space $\mathbb{T}^4 \times \mathbb{S}^1 \times \hat{\mathbb{S}}^1$.
 For large values of $n$ and $w$, the entropy associated to the degeneracy of these states is

-It was soon suggested that this system, among others, could be also represented as a black hole \cite{Susskind:1993ws, Susskind:1994sm}.
+It was soon suggested that this system, among others, could be also represented as a black hole at strong coupling \cite{Susskind:1993ws, Susskind:1994sm}.
 In this case the black hole would be \emph{small}, because the event horizon scale would be of the order of the string length.

 Working with the heterotic effective action at lowest order in the perturbative expansion, a solution to the equations of motion carrying the same two charges as this configuration was found in \cite{Sen:1994eb}.
 That solution is characterized by a singular horizon of vanishing area and entropy, so higher-curvature terms in the effective expansion cannot be ignored in the near-horizon region.
-This just means that the effective description fails to give a good approximation of the system.
+This just means that the effective classical description fails to give a good approximation of the system.
 In a seminal article \cite{Sen:1995in} it was then conjectured that the higher-curvature corrections might somehow render the horizon regular, and that the Wald entropy of such black hole would match the microscopic value \eqref{eq:microentropy}.